tsedio/tsed/docs/getting-started.md

    src: /azure.png
 meta:
  - name: description
    content: Start a new REST application with Ts.ED framework.
-Ts.ED is built on top of Express and use TypeScript language.
+Ts.ED is built on top of Express and uses TypeScript language.
  - name: keywords
    content: getting started ts.ed express typescript node.js javascript decorators mvc class models
 ---

 # Getting started

-Save your time by starting your project on one of this kit:
+Save your time by starting your project on one of these kits:

 <Projects type="getting-started" />